mohamedali92/Data-engineering-nanodegree/1-data-modeling/p2-data-modeling-with-apache-cassandra/README.md

         mv cassandra-secrets-template.yaml  cassandra-secrets.yaml

 - Run the `Project_1B_Project_Template` notebook to process the raw data, model it and insert & query it using Cassandra

+### Potential Future additions
+- [ ] Enable CDC in Cassandra and build a streaming pipeline